 • GASB Statement No. 101, Compensated Absences.
-The objective of this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
+The objective of this statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
+The requirements of this statement are effective for fiscal years beginning after December 15, 2023.
+Earlier application is encouraged.